Want to perform better at work? A small change can make all the difference.

 We have had access to a study published in Harvard Business Review by Christopher M. Barnes that presents compelling evidence on the benefits of wearing blue light filter glasses to improve sleep and work performance.

-As we have pointed out on numerous occasions at Apricotte, the study analyzed how blocking blue light before bedtime influences sleep quality and work performance.
-Exposure to this light, which is common in electronic devices, inhibits melatonin production, making it difficult to fall asleep.
-Wearing blue light filter glasses allows melatonin to increase naturally, facilitating a more restful sleep.
+As we at Apricotte have pointed out on numerous occasions, the study examined how blocking blue light before bedtime affects sleep quality and work performance.
+Exposure to this light, which is common in electronic devices, inhibits melatonin production, making it harder to fall asleep.
+Wearing blue-light-filtering glasses allows melatonin levels to rise naturally, promoting more restful sleep.

 The study was conducted with two groups of employees in Brazil: 63 managers and 67 customer service representatives.
 Participants alternated between wearing blue light filter glasses and placebo glasses (with the same frames but no actual filter) for just two weeks, and the results were remarkable: